bhargavi1poyekar/fetch_goldbar/README.md

         python3 main.py

-8. If your current running environment has gui, you can also see the test running by changing the config.json.
+8. If your current running environment has GUI, you can also see the test running by changing the config.json.

         In the config.json, change "isheadless" to 0.

-    Note:  This won't work in docker, as docker container doesn't have gui.
+    Note:  This won't work in docker, as the docker container doesn't have GUI.

 ## File Structure:

--main.py : Initializes object of GoldBarWeighing and calls the required functions.
+-main.py: Initializes object of GoldBarWeighing and calls the required functions.

--goldbar.py : Consist of class definition with the methods.
+-goldbar.py: Consists of class definition with the methods.
--goldbar.log : Stores the Error logs.
+-goldbar.log: Stores the Error logs.
--testfiles : Unittest files
+-testfiles: Unittest files
     - test_enter_bars_on_bowl.py
     - test_find_fake_bar.py
     - test_find_suspected_bars.py